By Rick Steves

 For 900 years, monks of St. Benedict have lived and worked in Melk's abbey, during the Reformation (1500s), occupation by Napoleon (1800s), and the Nazis (1900s).
 Today, the institution survives, funded by agriculture and your visit.

-Just outside is Abbey Park with its picturesque Baroque pavilion housing some fine Bergl frescoes and a café.
+Just outside is the abbey's park, with its picturesque Baroque pavilion housing some fine Bergl frescoes and a café.

 Finally, you reach Krems, a true gem, with a shopper's-wonderland old town.
 If you decide you want to stay, the tourist office can help you find a room in a private home.
 Otherwise, Vienna's just a one-hour train ride away.